-Teacher in Charge:
+Teacher in Charge: Mr S. Coster.

-“If you tell a big enough lie and tell it frequently enough, it will be believed." - Adolf Hitler, dictator of Nazi Germany (1934 - 45)
+“If you tell a big enough lie and tell it frequently enough, it will be believed."

-These skills include:
+These skills encompass:

-The two main topics:
+The two main topics are as follows:

 Stationery: A lever arch folder, subject dividers and A4 lined paper.
-A document wallet cardboard foolscap for the research assessment.
+A document cardboard wallet foolscap for the research assessment.

-Digital learning device: This course will have an online learning component that would suit Bring Your Own Device - with students bringing a netbook or laptop to class to access resources and activities through the class Schoology page.
+Digital learning device: This course will have an online learning component that would suit 'Bring Your Own Device' - with students bringing a netbook or laptop to class to access resources and activities through the class Schoology page.
 Bringing a device is not compulsory but encouraged.

 The cost for the Term 1 half day field trip to Kaiapoi Pa will approximately be $35 per student.